lwhite1/dabooDb/README.md

 ### 2.0

-* High-Performance client-Server mode with new communciation plugin
+* High-Performance client-Server mode with new communication plugin

 ### 2.5

 * Document schema version management

-We should now have a good working system, with excellent performance at reasonable scale (say, less than 10 micros per read, up to 100 million records).

 ## Beyond that?
 Here are some further extensions to make it a full database (if that would be fun):